Asabeneh/10-days-of-git-and-github/readme.md

 ### 11. Creating a branch

-You can create copy of the master using branch.
+You can create a copy of the master using a branch.
 You built an awesome application.
 You like to keep this awesome application as it is but you like to add some features.
 This is the time, you need branching the master.
-Branch is the copy of the master at branching instant.
-After branching, the branch and the master they don't see each other.
+The branch is the copy of the master at branching instant.
+After branching, the branch and the master don't see each other.
 You can create as many branches as you want.

 To create a branch: